-Picture it, you’re walking through your local feed store or tack shop, you’re looking through the number of omega horse supplements available.
-All of the labels promise soundness, healthy coats, shine and ulcers be gone!
+Picture it, you’re walking through your local feed store or tack shop.
+You’re looking through the number of omega horse supplements available.
+All of the labels promise soundness, healthy coats, shine, and ulcers be gone!
 Meanwhile, all you care about is that your horse is nutritionally balanced.
-Right in front of you, is an entire wall of shelves from powdered to oil horse supplements promising you the health of your horse will never be the same after you give this one product a try.
-Acronyms and words that you probably couldn’t pronounce without a PHD from Harvard flood the tags, and one of the trickiest of them all, the family of Omegas.
-We all know the Omegas are an important component in a horse supplement, but short of spending hours reading each tag for every ounce of information with a Google search bar in hand, how are you to decide in that moment, standing in the aisle of marketing hell, which is the best option for your horse?
+Right in front of you, is an entire wall of shelves from powdered to oil horse supplements promising you the health of your horse.
+Saying it will never be the same after you give this one product a try.
+Acronyms and words that you probably couldn’t pronounce without a Ph.D. from Harvard flood the tags.
+One of the trickiest of them all is the family of Omegas.
+We all know the Omegas are an important component in a horse supplement, but short of spending hours reading each tag for every ounce of information with a Google search bar in hand, how are you to decide at that moment, standing in the aisle of marketing hell, which is the best option for your horse?

-Don’t worry, we’re here to break down for you the importance of Omegas without needing that PHD.
-We’re also going to talk about why it’s essential to understand the importance Omega-3, and just why it is the main one to focus on when looking at your horse’s nutritional health.
+Don’t worry, we’re here to break down for you the importance of Omegas without needing that Ph.D.
+We’re also going to talk about why it’s essential to understand the importance of Omega-3, and just why it is the main one to focus on when looking at your horse’s nutritional health.

 “One of the most important pros of Omega-3 is that it is an anti-inflammatory agent.”